 Start At Night

-Start at night time: Note that night time sleep training is different than daytime sleep training.
-Start at bedtime to see the best results and start sleep training for naps after bedtime starts getting easier.
+Sleep train first at bedtime and then start sleep training for naps after bedtime starts getting easier.

 Be consistent